symbolslogic/symbolslogic.github.io/lessons/validity.md

 title: Argument Validity
 ---

-In a previous bite-lesson, we said an argument assumes some truth in order to derive a new truth.
+In a previous lesson, we said an argument assumes some truth in order to derive a new truth.

 This means problems can potentially arise from both parts: